Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Josh Bell At The Plate

+- Bell has reached base via a hit in 74 games this year (of 113 played), and had multiple hits in 19 of those games.

-- In 13.4% of his games this year, he has hit a long ball, and 3.5% of his trips to the dish.
+- In 13.3% of his games this year, he has hit a long ball, and 3.5% of his trips to the plate.

-- He has scored in 26.8% of his games this year, with two or more runs scored in 5.4%.
+- He has scored in 30 games this season (26.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.